AndrewESmith/TheWanderer/AI Chat History/Chat 207 Fixing flicker and player movement.md

 Player movement is NOT fixed!
 I cannot see the player move all all.
 Please reference #CRITICAL_FIXES.md .

 Kiro
-You're absolutely right!
-I need to check what the IDE autofix did to the file and properly implement the fix according to the CRITICAL_FIXES.md documentation.
+pm  I need to check what the IDE autofix did to the file and properly implement the fix according to the CRITICAL_FIXES.md documentation.
 Let me read the current state of the App.tsx file first:

 Read file(s)